Finding the perfect matched winch according to your needs and budget is a daunting task when you’ve got a lot of options to choose from.

 Overall, if you are looking for a budget solution for your truck /SUV, I would suggest you go for VR series, otherwise, you better go for either Zeon or Zeon platinum.

-A. Warn VR 12 Winch ReviewVR 12 winch has got the capacity of 12000 lbs.
+i) Warn VR 12 Winch ReviewVR 12 winch has got a capacity of 12000 lbs.
 That means you will get the best performance if you use it to recover your vehicle weighing up to 8000 lb.

 I found VR 12 operates a bit slow but not in any significant amount.
 I must admire the strength that this winch delivers.